cucumber/common/datatable/README.md

 }
 ```

-However representing latitude and longitude as an array might lead to
+Storing latitude and longitude as a list might lead to confusion if the columns
-confusion.
+are swapped.
 This can be avoided by adding a header to the table.

 ```gherkin
 |      | latt      | long        |